"An intelligent heart acquires knowledge, and the ear of the wise seeks knowledge."

 Key Learning Experiences:

-- Interfaith workshops with local religious communities including Sikh and Islamic dress workshops
+• Interfaith workshops with local religious communities including Sikh food and Islamic dress workshops

-- A-level conference attendance for Sixth Form students
+• A-level conference attendance for Sixth Form students and strong links with Nottingham University Philosophy department.

-- Cross-curricular projects on themes such as the Holocaust and key figures like Rosa Parks and Martin Luther King
+• Cross-curricular topics on themes such as the Holocaust and key figures like Rosa Parks and Martin Luther King

 Excellence Through Partnership